 When discussing dashboard “types,” it is easy to get caught up in a game of semantics.
 Of course, there is overlap between the two genres and dashboard naming conventions are evolving with the field.
 The important thing is that you identify what questions you are trying to answer before you build a dashboard.

-Strategic dashboards are commonly used while aligning a company’s strategic goals.
+Strategic dashboards are commonly used in a wide range of business types while aligning a company’s strategic goals.
 They track performance metrics against enterprise-wide strategic goals.
 As a result, these dashboards tend to summarize performance over set time frames: past month, quarter or year.
+When the strategic dashboard is properly developed, designed and implemented, it can effectively reduce the amount of time needed to accomplish a specific business key performance indicator, while reducing operational costs.
+That way these dashboards can provide senior teams a clear picture on strategic issues, and therefore, grant them the opportunity to accomplish a specific course of action.

-This management dashboard is a great strategic dashboard example.
-This dashboard could easily be displayed in a board meeting.
+This management dashboard above is one of the best strategic dashboard examples that could easily be displayed in a board meeting.
 It isn’t cluttered, but it quickly tells a cohesive data story.
 The dashboard focuses on revenue in total as well as at the customer level plus the cost of acquiring new customers.
 The dashboard is set to a specific time frame: Q1 of 2016.
-It includes significant KPIs: customer acquisition costs, customer lifetime value and sales target.
+It includes significant KPIs: customer acquisition costs, customer lifetime value, and sales target.
 This dashboard answers the following: What is my customer base and revenue compared to this time last year?
+While addressing specific values, incorporating specific key performance indicators and using a common qualitative and qualitative language, this dashboard represents the management board clear value and specific course of action, while using comparison metrics and analysis.

-Operational dashboards are arguably the most common dashboard.
+These kind of dashboards are arguably the most common dashboard.
 They are mostly used for monitoring and analyzing a company’s activities in a given business area.
-These dashboards are usually focused on exception alerting and are based on real time data.
-Operational dashboards usually end up in the hands of the subject matter experts.
+These dashboards are usually focused on exception alerting and are based on real-time data.
+Operational metrics dashboards usually end up in the hands of the subject matter experts.
 This often leads to more direct action, then further analysis.
 Because of this, operational dashboards often are more detailed than strategic dashboards.
+They can also provide operational reports with a more detailed view of specific data sets.

 Operational dashboards help departments stay proactive and ahead of problems.
 For example, a manufacturing firm may use an operational dashboard to track products manufactured along with the number of defects, complaints or returns.
 With a dashboard, any problematic changes would be highlighted in real time.